nickypy/site/markdown/missing-orbit.md

 slug: /missing-orbit
 ---

 Missing Orbit is visual art piece I made with [cables](https://cables.gl/about).
-The next iteration will use an FFT operator to visual some music I'm working on.
+The next iteration will use an FFT operator to visualize some music that I'm working on.

 <div class="iframe-container">
   <iframe class="embed" src="https://cables.gl/view/jxn84p"></iframe>